Big Quantum cohomology of orbifold spheres: Bulk deformed Floer theory of Seidel Lagrangian in Bulk deformed Floer theory of Seidel Lagrangian in P1,a,b,c

 \subsection{Immersed Lagrangian Floer theory}

 Immersed Lagrangian Floer theory was introduced by Akaho-Joyce \cite{AJ} using singular chains, extending the embedded case of Fukaya, Oh, Ohta Ono \cite{FOOO}.
 A different version using Morse function (and pearl complex) was given by Seidel \cite{Se} and Sheridan \cite{Sheridan11,Sh}.
-In our previous work \cite{CHL}, we used the definition by Seidel to prove homological mirror symmetry.
+In our previous work \cite{CHL17}, we used the definition by Seidel to prove homological mirror symmetry.
 In this paper, we work with de Rham version of immersed Lagrangian Floer theory (by Fukaya \cite{F17}) since we use Kuranishi structures to deal with orbifold quantum cohomology.
 We refer the readers to the above references for general definitions.

-Seidel \cite{Se} constructed an immersed circle $\bS^1\looparrowright \bP^1_{a,b,c}$ with three transversal (double) self-intersections (see Figure \ref{fig:introabc}), and we refer it as the Seidel Lagrangian.
+Seidel \cite{Se} constructed an immersed circle $\BL: \bS^1\looparrowright \bP^1_{a,b,c}$ with three transversal (double) self-intersections (see Figure \ref{fig:introabc}), and we refer to it as the Seidel Lagrangian.
 We assume that the image of $\BL$ is invariant under reflection with respect to the equator (which passes through the three orbifold points), which is crucial for weakly unobstructedness in the next section.
 The image of $\BL$ and the equator divide the sphere into eight regions: two triangles and six bigons.
 We take $\BL$ such that each of these regions have area $1$.
+The two triangles provide the leading order terms for our calculation of the $A_\infty$-structure later, and will be called \emph{minimal triangles} from now on for the obvious reason.
 The Lagrangian $\BL$ is equipped with a non-trivial spin structure (this is needed for weakly unobstructedness in Section \ref{sec:MC}).
-This is given by fixing a point in $\BL$ (which is not the immersed point) and any holomorphic disc contribution through this point gets a (-1) sign for each $\AI$-operation.
+This is given by fixing a point in $\BL$ (which is not an immersed point) and any holomorphic disc contribution through this point gets a (-1) sign for each $\AI$-operation.

 One associates to the Seidel Lagrangian its Fukaya algebra $\CF(\BL)$, which is a filtered $A_{\infty}$-algebra with the underlying $\mathbb{Z}_2$-graded vector space

 Here $\Omega^*(\bS^1)$ is the classical de Rham cochain algebra of $\bS^1$ (the domain of $\BL$) with coefficients in $\C$.
 Each of the intersection points gives rise to two generators in $\CF(\BL)$, one even and one odd.
 We denote by $X$, $Y$ and $Z$ the odd ones and by $\bar{X}$, $\bar{Y}$ and $\bar{Z}$ the even generators.